pchanial/pyoperators/README.rst

        [ 0.,  3.,  0.],
        [ 0.,  0.,  4.]])

-Algebraic rules are used to simplify an operator and speed up the execution:
+Algebraic rules are used to simplify an expression involving operators, so to speed up its execution:

 >>> B
 DiagonalOperator(array([ 2.,  3.,  4.]))